yixinL7/BRIO/README.md

 ```console
 python main.py --cuda --gpuid [list of gpuid] --config [name of the config (cnndm/xsum)] -l
 ```
-**Example: training on CNNDM**
+#### Example: training on CNNDM
 ```console
 python main.py --cuda --gpuid 0 1 2 3 --config cnndm -l
 ```

-**Finetuning from an existing checkpoint**
+#### Finetuning from an existing checkpoint
 ```console
 python main.py --cuda --gpuid [list of gpuid] -l --config [name of the config (cnndm/xsum)] --model_pt [model path]
 ```
 model path should be a subdirectory in the `./cache` directory, e.g. `cnndm/model.pt` (it shouldn't contain the prefix `./cache/`).

 ### Evaluate
 For ROUGE calculation, we use the standard ROUGE Perl package from [here](https://github.com/summanlp/evaluation/tree/master/ROUGE-RELEASE-1.5.5) in our paper.
 We lowercased and tokenized (PTB Tokenizer) texts before calculating the ROUGE scores.
-Please note that the scores calculated by this package would be sightly *different* from the ROUGE scores calculated/reported during training/intermidiate stage of evalution, because we use a pure python-based ROUGE implemenatation to calculate those scores for better efficiency.
+Please note that the scores calculated by this package would be sightly *different* from the ROUGE scores calculated/reported during training/intermidiate stage of evalution, because we use a pure python-based ROUGE implementation to calculate those scores for better efficiency.

 If you encounter problems when setting up the ROUGE Perl package (unfortunately it happens a lot :( ), you may consider using pure Python-based ROUGE package such as the one we used from the [compare-mt](https://github.com/neulab/compare-mt) package.